 Your Detect will light up to let you know its status.
 If everything is okay, your Detect will glow blue or green.

-If Detect’s light is yellow, you can use the Nest app to see the battery level the last time your Detect was connected.
+If Detect’s light is yellow, you can use the Nest app to check the battery level the last time your Detect was connected.

-If the battery level was low, replace the battery.
+If the battery level is low, replace the battery.

-Note: Make sure not to reset your Nest Detect to factory defaults or you’ll have to remove it from your account and add it back again in the Nest app.
+Important: Don't reset your Nest Detect to factory defaults or you’ll have to remove it from your account and add it back again on the Nest app.

-After you restart your Detect, check if your Detect is back online in the Nest app.
+After you restart your Detect, check if your Detect is back online on the Nest app.
 Frequent disconnects are a sign of a poor connection between your Detect and your Guard or Connect.

 7. Check the connection range

-An easy way to tell if you’re having a range issue is to set your system to Off , unplug Guard, and temporarily plug it into an outlet closer to the Detect that’s having the problem.
+An easy way to tell if you have a range issue is to set your system to Off , unplug Guard, and then temporarily plug it into an outlet closer to the Detect that’s having the problem.

 Wait a few minutes.

-If your Detect comes back online after moving Guard closer, it means the spot you’ve chosen for your Detect may have been too far away from Guard’s original location.
+If your Detect comes back online after you move Guard closer, it means the spot you’ve chosen for your Detect may have been too far away from Guard’s original location.

-You have a few options.
+There are a few ways to fix this issue.
 Choose the one that works best for you:

-- You can move Guard back to its original spot, uninstall Detect and install it somewhere closer to Guard.
+- Move your Guard back to its original spot, uninstall Detect, and then install it somewhere closer to Guard.

-- Or you can keep Guard in its new location.
-Just make sure none of your other Detects start going offline after you move Guard.
+- Keep your Guard in its new location.
+Just make sure that none of your other Detects go offline after you move Guard.

 Note: Make sure your Detect is installed correctly and attached to the backplate.
-If you’re not sure, try removing it from the backplate and reattaching it.
+If you’re not sure, try to remove it from the backplate and then reattach it.

 8. Look for sources of interference